ZLoverty/DE/Notes/Analysis_of_collective_motions_in_droplets.md

 #### 2. Flexible mask

-This rectangle + circle masking works well for single droplet images.
-However, for images containing multiple droplets, or more complicated morphological features, more flexible masks are required.
-For example, rectangle + circle is not sufficient for masking the second image, where multiple droplets present.
-In this scenario, I can manually draw a **mask image** in ImageJ based on the raw image, and pass this image to PIV algorithm as a mask.
-Below is the second image and its corresponding mask, as an example.
+**In images with more complicated morphological features, more flexible masks are required.** For example, when there are multiple droplets in one image, the Rectangle + circle method is not sufficient. **In this scenario, I can manually draw a mask image in ImageJ based on the raw image, and pass this image to PIV algorithm as a mask.** An example is shown below.

 ![mask2](img/mask2.svg)